Lux-AI-Challenge/Lux-Design-S1/CONTRIBUTING.md

 Want to make an contribution?
 Make a pull request to this repository with your contribution!
 If you aren't sure about what to contribute on, check out our [open issues](https://github.com/Lux-AI-Challenge/Lux-Design-2021/issues)

+And of course, please be aware of and read the [Code Of Conduct](https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/CODE_OF_CONDUCT.md)

 ## Development Setup

 First clone this repository.
 Navigate to the cloned repository and run